-- Color: Applies a color to a selected grayscale or one-bit picture. - Shade: Lets you set the intensity of an applied color. - Opacity: Lets you control the transparency of a selected picture. - Center Picture: Centers the selected picture in its picture box. - Stretch Picture To Fit Box: Reduces or enlarges the selected picture horizontally and vertically to fill its picture box.
+- Color: Applies a color to a selected grayscale or one-bit picture. - Shade: Lets you set the intensity of an applied color. - Opacity: Lets you control the transparency of a selected picture. - Center Picture: Centers the selected picture in its picture box. - Stretch Picture To Fit Box: Reduces or enlarges the selected picture horizontally and vertically to fill the picture box; the picture aspect ratio may not be maintained depending on the size of the picture box.
+This option will be enabled only when the width and height aspect ratio of the picture is unlocked. - Scale Picture To Fit Box: Reduces or enlarges the selected picture proportionately to fit its picture box such that the complete picture will be scaled with no crop area. - Scale Picture To Fill Box: Reduces or enlarges the selected picture horizontally or vertically to fill its picture box.
+In case, the aspect ratio of the picture and its box is not same, the picture may be cropped. - Fit Box To Picture: Reduces or enlarges the picture box to fit the size of the selected picture. - Convert to Native Objects: Convert the existing item to a native QuarkXPress object.

-- Scale Picture To Box: Reduces or enlarges the selected picture proportionately to fill its picture box. - Fit Box To Picture: Reduces or enlarges the picture box to fit the size of the selected picture. - Convert to Native Objects: Convert the existing item to a native QuarkXPress object. - Item Styles: Lets you view and update applied item styles. - Scale: Lets you change the scale of a picture within a picture component. - Rotate: Lets you rotate a picture within a picture component. - Scale Picture To Fill Box: Reduces or enlarges the selected picture horizontally and vertically to fill its picture box. - Scale Picture To Box: Reduces or enlarges the selected picture horizontally and vertically to fill its picture box. - Reset Picture: Resets the picture in the active picture component to its default scale, skew, and rotation. - Halftone (Windows only): Lets you apply a halftone screen pattern to a selected grayscale picture. - Flip Picture Horizontal: Flips the selected picture horizontally. - Flip Picture Vertical: Flips the selected picture vertically. - Edit: Lets you modify and apply a Clipping Path and Runaround to a selected picture or box. - Point/Segment Type: Lets you change the point or segment type of an item so you can manipulate points, curve handles, and line segments. - Hyperlink: Lets you modify and apply a hyperlink, page link, or anchor to a selected picture or box. - Anchor: Lets you create or modify an anchor for a selected picture or box. - Image Editing: Lets you apply picture effects to the image in the box.
+- Item Styles: Lets you view and update applied item styles. - Scale: Lets you change the scale of a picture within a picture component. - Rotate: Lets you rotate a picture within a picture component. - Scale Picture To Fit Box: Reduces or enlarges the selected picture proportionately to fit its picture box such that the complete picture will be scaled with no crop area. - Scale Picture To Fill Box: Reduces or enlarges the selected picture horizontally or vertically to fill its picture box.
+In case, the aspect ratio of the picture and its box is not same, the picture may be cropped. - Reset Picture: Resets the picture in the active picture component to its default scale, skew, and rotation. - Halftone (Windows only): Lets you apply a halftone screen pattern to a selected grayscale picture. - Flip Picture Horizontal: Flips the selected picture horizontally. - Flip Picture Vertical: Flips the selected picture vertically. - Edit: Lets you modify and apply a Clipping Path and Runaround to a selected picture or box. - Point/Segment Type: Lets you change the point or segment type of an item so you can manipulate points, curve handles, and line segments. - Hyperlink: Lets you modify and apply a hyperlink, page link, or anchor to a selected picture or box. - Anchor: Lets you create or modify an anchor for a selected picture or box. - Image Editing: Lets you apply picture effects to the image in the box.